-Don’t wait until it’s too late to move to a low cost pension27 May 2016 Back to results
+Don’t wait until it’s too late to move to a low-cost pension

-Too many savers put money into a pension without ever checking how much they’re paying in charges; letting too much money leak out of their pot.
+Too many savers put money into a pension without ever checking how much they’re paying in charges; letting too much money drain out of their pot.

 Big spread in pension charges